sbmlteam/liblx/docs/quickstart/get-started.rst

 This contains a number of libraries used by SBML, and by `liblx` too.
 Right now there is no "version 16", so I downloaded the highest available one (15), using the debug version as I am working on the core `liblx`.
-Make sure you check the checksums The version i downloaded, when unzipped, created a directory which had a space in the name, and a quote mark at each end.
+Make sure you check the checksums The version I downloaded, when unzipped, created a directory which had a space in the name, and a quote mark at each end.
 For simplicity, I renamed it: mv 'libSBML Dependencies-1.0.0-b1-win64' libSBML-Dependencies-1.0.0-b1-win64 or, in Windows cmd shell window: